prodo-dev/plz/README.md

 7. provides a history including the result and parameters, so that you have experiment data in a structured format.

-We build `plz` following these principles:
+We build Plz following these principles:

 - Code and data must be stored for future reference.
-- Whatever part of the running environment can be captured by `plz`, we capture it as to make jobs repeatable.
+- Whatever part of the running environment can be captured by Plz, we capture it as to make jobs repeatable.
-- plz functionality is based on standard mechanisms like files and environment variables.
+- Functionality is based on standard mechanisms like files and environment variables.
 You don't need to add extra dependencies to your code or learn how to read/write your data in specific ways.
 - The tool must be flexible enough so that no unnecessary restrictions are imposed by the architecture.
-You should be able to do with `plz` whatever you can do by running a program manually.
+You should be able to do with Plz whatever you can do by running a program manually.
 It was surprising to find out how many issues, mostly around running jobs in the cloud, could be solved only by tweaking the configuration, without requiring any changes to the code.

-`plz` is routinely used at `prodo.ai` to train ML models on AWS, some of them taking days to run in the most powerful instances available.
+Plz is routinely used at `prodo.ai` to train ML models on AWS, some of them taking days to run in the most powerful instances available.
 We trust it to start and terminate these instances as needed, and to manage our spot instances, allowing us to get a much better price than if we were using on-demand instances